BeauMercier/drasticClientPortal/src/lib/api/API_ARCHITECTURE.md

 const { data, error } = await adminSupabase.from('table').select('*');
 ```

+### Architectural Case Study: Diagnosing a "403 Forbidden" Error

+A real-world example that illustrates this architecture is the resolution of a "403 Forbidden" error on the Business Information Request (BIR) form.

+- **Symptom**: Saving a new BIR draft resulted in a 403 error from the `/api/bir` endpoint.
+- **Investigation Path**:
+    1.  **API Route (`/api/bir`)**: The route handler was correctly catching a generic database error and returning a 403 status, indicating a permissions issue.
+    2.  **Data Access Helper (`/lib/api/bir.ts`)**: The `upsertBir` function was correctly sending data to the database.
+    3.  **Database RLS Policies**: The Row Level Security policy on the `business_information_requests` table was identified as the source of the rejection.
+It required a valid `client_id` matching the authenticated user.
+    4.  **Client-Side Component (`/features/bir/MultiStepBirForm.tsx`)**: The root cause was traced back to a race condition.
+The component could send the save request *before* the `useAuth()` hook provided the `user.id`, leading to an invalid `client_id`.
+- **Conclusion**: This demonstrates the full-stack nature of an issue.
+The error manifested in the database (RLS policy) but was caused by a state and timing issue in a client-side component.
+The fix involved making the client component aware of the authentication loading state and disabling UI actions until all necessary data was present, ensuring the API is always called with a valid payload.

 ## Best Practices

 1. Always use the most specific import for your needs (client vs. server clients).